 - In order for the epoxy resin to bond optimally with the wood, you should consider a number of factors.
 First of all, the wood surface must be as clean and dry as possible.
-However, it should also not be sanded extra extremely smooth.
-Finally, a certain roughness promotes the adhesion between the resin and the wood surface used as substrate.
-However, what you should definitely remove beforehand are residues and impurities with grease, oil, splashes of wax or similar substances on the wooden surface.
+However, it should also not be sanded extremely smoothly.
+This is because a certain roughness promotes the adhesion between the resin and the wood surface used as the substrate.
+However, what you should definitely remove beforehand are residues and impurities like grease, oil, splashes of wax, or similar substances on the wooden surface.

 - Dust that is already present or that has been created by sanding can easily be removed with a vacuum cleaner or a hand brush.
 Then moisten a lint-free cotton cloth with a suitable solvent and gently wipe the surface with it.
-Make sure that you do not touch the surface with your bare hand afterwards.
-Otherwise you could contaminate it again with tiny traces of body fat, which in turn could cause qualitative defects in the adhesion of the resin to the wood surface.
+Make sure that you do not touch the surface with your bare hands afterward.
+Otherwise you could contaminate it again with tiny traces of body oils, which in turn could cause defects in the adhesion of the resin to the wood surface.

-- Now it is still necessary to limit the flow area for the casting process of the epoxy resin so that no material can run over the edge of the surface to be processed.
-For this purpose, in most cases you will need to apply a suitable barrier around the surface to be sealed.
-For this purpose, we recommend high quality adhesive tape, which has proven to be relatively stable.
+- Now, it is also necessary to limit the flow area for the casting process of the epoxy resin, so that no material can run over the edge of the surface to be processed.
+For this purpose, in most cases, you will need to apply a suitable barrier around the surface to be sealed.
+We recommend high-quality adhesive tape, which has proven to be relatively stable, for this use.
 Correctly applied, it usually withstands the relatively low pressure of the liquid resin and can be removed again relatively easily.
-However, before you can start the casting process, the prepared surface should be aligned absolutely straight by placing wooden blocks or other aids underneath.
+However, before you can start the casting process, the prepared surface should be leveled by placing wooden blocks or other aids underneath.
 If you use a spirit level, it should be no problem to achieve an even layer thickness of the epoxy coating at all points.

 - The correct mixing of epoxy resin and hardener has a decisive influence on the final result.
-Although these two components should be mixed very thoroughly, at the same time not too many air inclusions should be mixed into the material.
-During the mixing process you can also color the epoxy resin with special colors as you wish.
+Although these two components should be mixed very thoroughly, at the same time not too many air bubbles should be mixed into the material.
+During the mixing process, you can also color the epoxy resin with special colors should you so wish.
 There is a wide range of possible materials available for this purpose.
 These ingredients each have their own individual advantages and disadvantages.
 Since possible limitations have to be taken into account, you will find the necessary information on this important topic in our separate article on epoxy resin color.

-- In order for the epoxy resin to spread as evenly as possible on the wood surface to be sealed, you should first pour the mixture in a spiral or zigzag shape starting from the centre of your work piece.
+- In order for the epoxy resin to spread as evenly as possible on the wood surface to be sealed, you should first pour the mixture in a spiral or zigzag shape starting from the center of your work-piece.
 In order for the epoxy resin to really run together, the pouring process must be repeated from time to time.
 After the actual pouring, you should level the surface for a few more minutes to make it smooth and even.

 - If this is desired or necessary after the first layer has set and before the first layer has completely hardened, a second layer can be applied directly to it without having to sand it down again.
 As a rule, this time window covers a period of up to 48 hours.
 If the second layer is applied directly within this time window, optimum adhesion is ensured by a chemical bond between the two layers.

 - To ensure that the last remaining epoxy resin mixture has dried, it must be allowed to cure for at least 24 hours.
-Covering with a sufficiently large board has proven to be a good way of preventing the surface being contaminated during this period.
-Whether plastic or cardboard plate is basically irrelevant, as long as it covers the cast epoxy resin layer as perfectly as possible.
+Covering with a sufficiently large board has proven to be a good way of preventing the surface from being contaminated during this period.
+It doesn’t matter if you use a plastic or cardboard plate, as long as it covers the cast epoxy resin layer as perfectly as possible.
 Only if the plate is very close to the coating without direct contact can it effectively shield all kinds of dirt or lint.
 How long it finally takes for the cast resin to really cure completely depends on the material used and, to a large extent, also on the thickness of the cast layer.
-You can usually find information on this question directly on the packaging of the components used or from the manufacturer.
-However, most epoxy resins should really be completely cured after a maximum of 72 hours.
+You can usually find information on this right on the packaging of the components used or from the manufacturer.
+However, most epoxy resins should ideally be completely cured after a maximum of 72 hours.
 Then you can place or hang up your finished artwork in the desired location without any further restrictions.

 Tip: With a little extra heat, almost any epoxy resin can be processed more easily.
-You should therefore heat the working area if possible or warm up the vessel with the mixture in a warm water bath before casting.
-In this way you achieve a better distribution of the resin on the wood surface than would be the case with cold processing temperatures.
+You should therefore heat the working area if possible, or warm up the vessel with the mixture in a warm water bath before casting.
+In this way you achieve a better distribution of the resin on the wood surface than would be the case with colder processing temperatures.

 In principle, stained wood can also be sealed with epoxy resins.
 It is also possible to repair the wood with epoxy resin on stained wood surfaces.
 However, you should first test the compatibility of the stained wood surface with the resin.

 If the wood surface is freshly stained, the stain must be completely dry before further processing.
 As a rule, it should be possible to combine all stains with epoxy resins.
-However, you should make sure that you do not completely ruin a work piece that may have been prepared with great effort.
-Make sure that after the coating with the resin no more repainting is possible.
-Therefore, it is better to use UV-stable stain immediately.
+However, you should make sure that you do not completely ruin a work-piece that may have been prepared with great effort.
+Make sure that after the coating with the resin no more repainting is needed.
+Therefore, it is better to use a UV-stable stain from the start.
 Once the wood surface has been coated, removing the hardened resin layer takes a lot of effort and time.

 - Remove wood dust or already partially loosened bark pieces from your work

-- After filling the respective cavities with the finished epoxy resin mixture up to the surface of the material, you should have another check a few minutes later: Often the level can still sink during the solidification, whereby the shrinkage described above usually plays a role.
+- After filling the respective cavities with the finished epoxy resin mixture level with the surface of the material, you should have another check a few minutes later: Often the level can still sink during the solidification, as the shrinkage described above usually plays a role.
 The more an epoxy resin shrinks, the greater the need for later reworking may be.
 To avoid having to mix extra resin again later, a small amount of resin left over from the first casting process should be kept for this case.

 - If in doubt, it is better to let a little more resin flow into holes and cracks than too little.
 After all, you have prepared your work carefully with tape before.
-This way, excess resin cannot simply run off to the side, but usually stays where it is.
+This way, the excess resin cannot simply run off to the side but is usually contained.
 If unwanted residues should actually be removed after the casting process, you can remove them relatively easily with an eccentric sander.
 If you follow all these steps exactly, it should be no problem to upgrade wood with epoxy resin and fill holes in the wood.

 Project # 3: Epoxy Resin Casting with Wood